pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Taking the lead

-At the beginning of 2020, the engineering department was growing and we began to form some formal teams.
+At the beginning of 2020, the engineering department was growing and we began to form some fixed, independent teams.

 This provided me with an opportunity to step up as team lead for a new team that was being created to build a new product to integrate and extend the functionality of the business.

-There was had a strong vision laid out for this new product, but it would be up to the team to chart the roadmap and be responsible for delivery.
+There was a strong vision laid out for this new product, but it would be up to the team to chart the roadmap and be responsible for delivery.

+2020 became quite the interesting year, with a shift to fully remote operations.

 ---